fisimon/Stochastic-Programming-in-Julia/README.md

 # Stochastic-Programming-in-Julia
-Examples of stochastic programming method solved with Julia and JuMP
+Examples of stochastic programming methods solved with Julia and JuMP

 ### 1.- Multi-Stage